haberdashPI/vscode-modal-keys/docs/doc_index.md

 #### `modalkeys.toggleRecordingMacro`

 This starts or stops the recording of a macro.
 When starting a macro, this command accepts a single argument (`register`).
 The register determines what name (or number) the macro is stored under.
-For example, you could pass `__count` or use `captureChar` (documented below) to allow the user to create multiple macros.
+For example, you could pass `__count` or use [`captureChar`](https://haberdashpi.github.io/vscode-modal-keys/stable/doc_index.html#capturing-keys).

 **LIMITATION**: Macro recording currently ignores all [insert-mode events](https://github.com/haberdashPI/vscode-modal-keys/issues/5)